I was walking back from the gym to my car the other day, when I ran into an old friend of mine who runs a successful SaaS with a small team.

 That brief conversation made me realize that the "old me" would think that I have made it, but the "current me" thinks I still have a long ways to go.

-And that's a good thing, because it means is that I'm constantly moving the post, which is keeping me energized and chasing daily.
+And that's a good thing, because it means that I'm constantly moving the post, which is keeping me energized and chasing daily.
 Never content with how far I've come.

-So many times in my life I've caught myself thinking I am depressed, and now I realize that I was simply bored.
-Or I had maybe reached a goal and I was running in place for a while.
+So many times I've caught myself thinking I am depressed.
+Now I realize that I was simply bored.
+Or I had maybe reached a goal and I was running in circles for a while, chasing my tail.
+Not chasing something new.
+Not trying to reach something impossible, yet again.

 This is why reaching goals sometimes doesn't feel as exciting as pursuing them.